DEFINITION CHARACTERISTICS DEVELOPMENT AND CONSEQUENCES OF SEXUAL ADDICTION

-- Severe sexual cravings and mood swings when not acting out sex, or consuming pornography.
+- Severe sexual cravings and mood swings when sex/pornography is not attainable.

 SEXUAL ADDICTION DISORDER CAN BE STOPPED

 MENTAL HEALTH AND SEX ADDICTION DISORDER

 Sex addicts are typically not aware of underlying trauma.
-They describe their mood states as ‘blur’ or ‘fogg’ or ‘being in a ‘bubble’.
+They describe their mood states as ‘fine’ or ‘blur’ or ‘fogg’ or ‘being in a ‘bubble’.
 Addicts often report lacking motivation, crippling boredom or overwhelm, feelings of rejection, not being good enough, sadness, feelings of being a failure, emotional or social isolation, anxiety, agitation, frustration, anger, and meaninglessness.

 Sexual addicts self-report an almost immediate sense of improved physical and emotional wellness after acting out sex.
 However, sex induced brain highs are short lived and soon followed by low status and moderate to significant mood swings, dissatisfaction, and more cravings.
 To remedy low mood states and cravings, sex addicts must act out more sex.